woohyun7878/woohyun7878/README.md

 - 👋 Hi, I’m Woohyun Michael Jo @woohyun7878
-- 👀 I’m interested in data structures!
+- 👀 I’m interested in algorithm development, cybersecurity, and machine learning
-- 🌱 I’m a student at UC Berkeley ...
+- 🌱 I’m a student at UC Berkeley
 - 📫 linkedin.com/in/woohyunmjo